Is Cold Pressed Juice Safe During Pregnancy? (Updated 2026 Guide)

 - • Unpasteurized or raw cold pressed juice from juice bars or farmers markets

-- • Cold pressed juices containing aloe vera juice - may stimulate uterine contractions
+- • Juices containing aloe vera juice, which may stimulate uterine contractions

-- • Products with blue green algae like E3Live (aphanizomenon flos aquae) - contamination risk
+- • Juices with blue green algae or E3Live (aphanizomenon flos aquae) due to potential toxin contamination

 - • Juice cleanses or fasting programs during pregnancy